MikkelHeideHansen3/P6/README.md

-This repository contains the Python scripts used to generate the simulations, analyses, and figures presented for the bachelorproject "Coverage Analysis of
+This repository contains the Python scripts used to generate the simulations, analyses, and figures presented for the Bachelor Project "Coverage Analysis of
 LEO Satellite Constellations".

 # Repository Structure